Skip to content

 True Parallelism: Beyond Sequential Chaining

-The AutoGen documentation states this explicitly: participants in group chat take turns publishing messages, and the process is sequential.
-Multiple agents can work concurrently in AutoGen, but only with explicit configuration.
-In a fully sequential workflow, total wall-clock latency is roughly the sum of each individual agent's latency, plus orchestration and other system overhead.
+True parallel execution in multi-agent AI coding systems is architecturally distinct from sequential chaining.
+Most multi-agent demos run sequentially by default: the AutoGen documentation states explicitly that participants in group chat take turns publishing messages.
+In a fully sequential workflow, total wall-clock latency is roughly the sum of each agent's latency plus orchestration overhead.

 The following table compares default execution behavior and the configuration required for parallelism across major frameworks: